 To answer the need for nurse educators in an expanding field, Alvernia University created the MSN program.
-Our Masters degree in Nursing program is designed for professional nurses who seek to advance their career in nursing education, leadership/administration or informatics.
-Alvernia offers three tracks to choose from:
+Our Masters degree in Nursing program is designed for professional nurses who seek to advance their career in nursing education or leadership/administration.
+Alvernia offers two tracks to choose from:

 - Nursing Education Track

 - Nursing Leadership and Healthcare Administration Track

 Alvernia’s MSN program ensures that you will emerge with the knowledge and skills in nursing education and nursing leadership needed for a rapidly changing healthcare environment.
 Each track prepares students to function in a complex healthcare environment that demands innovative approaches.
 Learning experiences in each of the tracks emphasize inter-professional collaboration and cultural competence and additional skills, knowledge and abilities required for healthcare leaders in today’s workplaces.

 Graduates are prepared for education-focused positions, such as Nurse Educators in collegiate settings, Staff Development Educators in healthcare settings, Product Educators for medical supply companies or Clinical Educators in patient care settings.
 Nursing Leadership and Healthcare Administration track graduates are prepared to practice as a unit and as department-level nurse managers and administrators in the healthcare system.

 Alvernia also offers Graduate Certificates in Nursing Leadership and Nursing Education.
 These four course (12 credit) certificates are offered to bachelor’s-prepared nurses to provide foundational knowledge and essential skills to fulfill various leadership and management roles in healthcare settings or to teach within a nursing education program or staff development setting.
 These courses are part of the MSN program and can be applied toward the MSN degree.

 Get your degree on time and on target.